 To kick off 2015, we asked 15 leading choreographers working in the U.S. to choose what they see as the most influential work of the past 15 years.
 Their selections highlight a slice of the creativity witnessed in the past decade and a half—and offer insight into what drives their own artistic choices.

-Julie Tolentino in Raised by Wolves.
+Raised by Wolves.
 Photo by Yongho Kim, Courtesy Tolentino.

 Julie Tolentino’s Raised by Wolves, 2013

 In a virtuosic tour-de-force that included choreography, improvisation and vocal incantations, Tolentino created an intimacy so potent that it was both frightening and exhilarating.
 This installation included a solo performed 50 times over a few weeks for an audience of no more than five in the Commonwealth & Council gallery in Los Angeles.
 It influenced me not just on how to make dances, but how to be an artist.
 It was a reminder of why I do what I do: to takes risks, to speak directly about the most complex issues of the human condition, and to try to do so in a wholly original way.

 Jérôme Bel’s Cédric Andrieux, 2009

 The end had me in tears as Cédric sang along with The Police’s “Every Breath You Take.”
 I felt so seen and understood as a dancer throughout the piece.
 I wanted to continually stand up and say, “See, this is what it is like!”
 And at the end, when Cédric looked at all of us, with no dancer gaze, just as a human being, I thought, This is exactly why I make dances: So I can get to this moment.

 Bel in Cédric Andrieux, Photo by Marco Caselli Nirmal, Courtesy Bel.